Vitamoon/humble/README.md

 ## Key Features

+- **Google MediaPipe** tracks your webcam to critique your posture, physique, and how distracted you are by your phone.
+- **Vapi** provides conversational, multi-modal roasting in real-time with an audio visualizer.
+- **Anonymous Feedback Channels** – Speak freely without fear of backlash.
+- **Structured Critique Prompts** – Get feedback that’s actionable and specific.
+- **Sentiment & Theme Analysis** – Spot recurring patterns in feedback.
+- **Private & Secure** – End-to-end encryption.
+- **Custom Feedback Cycles** – Fit feedback into sprints, launches, or milestones.
+- **Future Integrations** – Connect to Slack, Notion, and project management tools to track the feedback you've received!

-- 🕵 **Anonymous Feedback Channels** – Speak freely without fear of backlash.
+- **Anonymous Feedback Channels** – Speak freely without fear of backlash.
 - 📝 **Structured Critique Prompts** – Get feedback that’s actionable and specific.
 - 🔐 **Role-Based Access Control** – Manage permissions for founders, team members, and advisors.
 - 📊 **Sentiment & Theme Analysis** – Spot recurring patterns in feedback.